Skip to main content

 What is the total daily energy expenditure formula?

-The total daily energy expenditure formula is TDEE = BMR ร— activity multiplier.
+The total daily energy expenditure formula is TDEE = BMR × activity multiplier.
 BMR comes from Mifflin-St Jeor, Harris-Benedict, or Katch-McArdle.
 Activity multipliers: Sedentary 1.2, Light 1.375, Moderate 1.55, Active 1.725, Very Active 1.9, Extra Active 2.0.
-This TDEE calculator applies these and adds a ~10% thermic effect of food estimate.
+Those factors feed the model, which also layers on a ~10% thermic effect of food estimate.

 How do I calculate maintenance calories?